Ernestbent/URA-EFRIS/README.md

    - Items created in ERPNext can be pushed to EFRIS via a button or automatic trigger.
    - Details such as name, unit, price, and category are sent to URA’s `/goods/register` or `/goods/update` endpoints.

-4. **Security and Tokens**
-   - EFRIS credentials (Client ID, Secret, TIN) are configured securely in the app.
-   - The app manages session tokens automatically and includes them in all requests.

 ---